nipakn/nipakn/README.md

 ### Hello! 👋

-Im a noob coder from Rovaniemi, Finland who is trying learn new stuff.
+I’m a noob coder from Rovaniemi, Finland who is trying learn new stuff.

 ### About me
  🌱 I’m currently learning Javascript